 10 Reasons You NEED A Website

-You can get a professional email address.
-I’ve got nothing against a gmail account, but the email email@example.com looks so much more official than firstname.lastname@example.org.
+- You can get a professional email address.
+Nothing really wrong with a good ole Gmail account, but the email email@example.com looks so much more official than firstname.lastname@example.org.
 Right?
 This professionalism can help you in all sorts of ways from getting new clients to looking good talking to your bank about your mortgage.

-You can quit your 9-5 job if you turn it into an online business.
+- You can quit your 9-5 job if you turn it into an online business.
 Hate your job?
-Cool, so did I and that’s why I started building online businesses.
-Now I never have to go in for a 9-5 again!
+Cool, so did we and that’s why we started building online businesses.
+Now we never have to go in for a 9-5 again!

 - Personal Websites (Lifestyle)